๐จ Important: This feature is currently in Beta testing, and will be rolled out globally soon.

 Outgoing referrals: This tab displays all referrals created by your practice.
 For UK NHS practices, NHS referrals will also appear here.

-Incoming referrals: This tab shows referrals received by your practice from other Dentally practices.
-Currently, this is only used for in-group referrals within multi-site/enterprise groups.
-No other incoming referrals will display here.
+Incoming referrals: This tab shows referrals from within your practice, or referrals received by your practice from other Dentally practices.

 Use the search bar to find a specific referral, or filter by type and status.